HO-CTO/sre-monitoring-as-code/contributing.md

 #### Git pre-commit hooks

-Formatting and linting of Jsonnet files may be performed automatically when commiting changes to the Git repository with the supplied `pre-commit` hooks.
+Formatting and linting of Jsonnet files may be performed automatically when committing changes to the Git repository with the supplied `pre-commit` hooks.

 The `pre-commit` hook lives in the [.githooks](./githooks) directory.
 The hooks may be activated by running the following command.